-• NAS Lemoore (Kings County and Fresno County, California)
+2.5.2.2.1 NAS Lemoore (Kings County and Fresno County, California)

 NAS Lemoore is the Navy's west coast master strike-fighter base.
 By 2020, it will be home to more than 250 FA-18E/F Super Hornet and F-35C Lightning II strike-fighter aircraft and more than 8,700 personnel.
 As such, NAS Lemoore is already operating above its designed physical capacity and would require extensive construction of hangars, training facilities, and housing to support additional aircraft, equipment, and personnel.
 The large concentration of resident strike-fighter aircraft place a heavy demand on NAS Lemoore's local airspace and training ranges, leaving little availability to accommodate additional squadrons.
 Unlike NAS Whidbey Island, NAS Lemoore does not have an OLF that can be used to disperse FCLPs.
-So, relocating Growler squadrons to NAS Lemoore would further tax an already limited capacity to prepare pilots for carrier operations.
-Because strike-fighter squadrons at NAS Lemoore do not employ electronic attack, the Navy does not have agreements with the Federal Communications Commission and Federal Aviation Administration activities necessary to support live electronic training as it does in the Pacific Northwest.
+Therefore, relocating Growler squadrons to NAS Lemoore would further tax an already limited capacity to prepare pilots for carrier operations.
+Because strike-fighter squadrons at NAS Lemoore do not employ electronic attack, the Navy does not have agreements with the Federal Communications Commission and FAA necessary to support live electronic training as it does in the Pacific Northwest.
 Given the proximity of Lemoore's training ranges to dense air traffic corridors and population centers, obtaining access to critical frequency bands in the Southern California area is highly unlikely.
 Finally, NAS Lemoore is classified as a Clean Air Act nonattainment area, and adding additional aircraft, along with major new construction, would aggravate that condition and complicate the state's efforts to come into compliance with air quality standards.

-• Naval Air Facility El Centro (Imperial County, California)
+2.5.2.2.2 Naval Air Facility El Centro (Imperial County, California)

 Naval Air Facility (NAF) El Centro is an austere training facility with a small permanent party presence of approximately 700 military and civilian personnel.
 It is not a home base for Fleet or training squadrons and, therefore, is not resourced to provide the necessary personnel, logistics and training support functions and facilities to support home basing of Growler squadrons and a large permanent party presence.
 It is a Fleet training complex resourced to provide temporary training detachment support with limited capability to provide transient support functions.
-Home basing aircraft at NAF El Centro would fundamentally change the nature of the facility and would prove cost prohibitive as demonstrated by the analysis conducted in the U.S. Navy F-35C West Coast Home Basing EIS in 2014.
+As demonstrated by the analysis conducted in the U.S. Navy F-35C West Coast Home Basing EIS in 2014, home basing aircraft at NAF EI Centro would fundamentally change the nature of the facility and could cost over \$800 million, which is cost prohibitive.
+Such an undertaking would require the continued resolve of Congress to support special appropriations and authorizations to replace facilities and training ranges that already exist at NAS Whidbey Island complex and within the Pacific Northwest.
 As a unique Fleet training complex, NAF El Centro is an indispensable asset for rotary-wing and undergraduate training squadrons as well as the Navy Flight Demonstration Squadron all of whom depend on El Centro's current capabilities and continued availability.
-Home basing Growler squadrons at NAF El Centro would consume airfield facilities and services, reducing availability of the El Centro training complex to its current users, and disrupting proven training practices.
+Home basing Growler squadrons at NAF El Centro would consume airfield facilities and services, reducing availability of the El Centro training complex to its current users, and disrupting proven training practices and uses of training ranges.
 Finally, NAF El Centro is also classified as a Clean Air Act nonattainment area, and adding additional aircraft, along with major new construction, would aggravate that condition and complicate the state's efforts to come into compliance with air quality standards.